-Communication Disclaimer and Manner of Display Electronic media ads not covered below (except video ads, see above), and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer Must hyperlink to a website containing the "Paid for by," and "Not authorized by" disclaimers in a contrasting color and in no less than 8-point font "Not authorized by" disclaimer may not appear in all capital letters Must remain online until 30 days after the date of election Social media ads • "Paid for by," and "Not authorized by" disclaimers in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location and is not required to include disclaimers on each individual post or comment "Not authorized by" disclaimer may not appear in all capital letters Not required when the only expense or cost of the communication is compensated staff time unless the account was created only for the purpose of ads under the Act "Paid for by," and "Not authorized by" disclaimers in a contrasting color and in no less than 8-point font Website "Not authorized by" disclaimer may not appear in all capital letters See disclaimer requirements for radio ads above This text is not required if including it is impracticable.
-In such circumstances the ad need only include a hyperlink to a website containing the website disclaimers.
-Electronic media ads that are audio only Note: Two display rules exist for mas es mailings.
-A mass mailing must have the committee name and address on the outside of the envelope in 6 pt type; while the man requires the committee name in no le • type.
-A one-page mailer may combine the display rules with both the committee name and address in no less than 14-point, bold, sans seriftype although the address may be at 6 pt type.
+Communication Disclaimer Disclosure and Manner of Display Electronic media ads not covered below (except video ads, see above), and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer Must hyperlink to a website containing the "Ad paid for by" and "Not authorized by" disclaimers disclosures in a contrasting color and in no less than 8-point font Must remain online until 30 days after the date of election Social media ads "Ad paid for by" and "Not authorized by" disclaimers disclosures in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location; and is not required to include disclaimers disclosures are not required on each individual post or comment "Not authorized by" disclaimer disclosure may not appear in all capital letters Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements under the Act Website and email "Paid for by" and "Not authorized by" disclaimers disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website "Not authorized by" disclaimer disclosure may not appear in all capital letters Electronic media ads that are audio only See disclaimer disclosure requirements for radio ads above This text is not required if including it is impracticable.
+In such circumstances the ad need only include a hyperlink to a website containing the website disclaimers disclosure.

-Political Advertising Disclaimers - Independent Expenditure Ads on Ballot Measures
+Political Advertising Disclaimers Disclosures - Independent Expenditure Ads on Ballot Measures